|Shirebrook Pit Wood Centred at SK536670|

 Dragonflies Emperor Dragonfly, Four-spotted Chaser, Black-tailed Skimmer, Azure, Blue-tailed and Common Blue damselflies are found here.
 Regular visits will no doubt turn up more.
 The network of various sized ponds and small lakes make this ideal habitat.

 Summary Another excellent site.
-Although rather popular with dog walkers, Shirebrook Wood will turn up a range of birds and insects throughout any year.
+Although rather popular with dog walkers, Shirebrook Wood will turn up a range of birds and insects throughout the course of any year.